Spudos/Pure-Drive-Fitness/readme.md

 The site has been tested manually on all formats from 320px wide (commonly used on iphones) up to full desktop sizes over 1800px using using browser web developer tools

+### Performing tests on various devices

-The format was also checked on
+- The website was checked on
-Iphone 12
+- Iphone 12
-Iphone 14
+- Iphone 14
-ipad Mini
+- Ipad Mini
-Ipad Pro 12.9"
+- Ipad Pro 12.9"
-Macbook Pro
+- Macbook Pro
-Desktop PC
+- Desktop PC

 ### HTML and CSS